Hierosoft/linux-preinstall/doc/readme.md

 such as information specific to your distro, software, or a certain script.

-- Read on (see other files in this directory) to find out how different scripts work together for a certain distro, or read about why the scripts are included in some cases.
+- Read on to learn more about a certain distro and how linux-preinstall can help: See other files in this directory.

 or